cbmarcum/lazybones/lazybones-gradle-plugin/README.md

 allow users to perform extra code generation in a project after it has been created from a Lazybones project template.

-From version 1.1 of the Gradle plugin you can easily set up subtemplates.
-There are basically two steps:
+There are basically two steps to setup subtemplates:

 1. Add the subtemplates as directories alongside the project templates, giving each directory a `subtmpl-` prefix to its name.